JurajNyiri/HomeAssistant-Tapo-Control/README.md

 **A**: Currently, each camera can be controlled or managed by only one account on the Tapo App.
 You can share it with 5 different accounts at most, and these two accounts can only access live view and playback features of the camera.

 Each camera also supports up to 2 simultaneous video streams.
 You could use up to 2 devices to view the live feed of the camera simultaneously using the Tapo App or via RTSP.
-You may also only view the playba
+You may also only view the playback of a camera using one Tapo app at a time.

 </details>